Add dependencies

 Auto-mount

-Any executable built by Viash with a Docker platform will automatically mount the directories of files passed to the executable as arguments.
+Any executable built by Viash with a Docker engine will automatically mount the directories of files passed to the executable as arguments.
 For example, when running:

 ./my_executable --input /foo/bar/file.txt --output /dest/path